-7 Essential Social Media Etiquette Rules That Everyone Needs To Follow
+7 Social Media Rules You Seriously Must Follow

 Our lives are rapidly being digitized one swipe at a time.
 We date online, we document our lives online, we construct our personas in pixels.
 It's the age we live in, and there are so many countless ways it's advanced us as a society, by optimizing communication and learning and connection.

 But as with all human affairs, there are still ways in which we're falling a bit short.
 I'm not trying to instruct on what's "right" or "wrong" here (I think those ideas are subjective regardless) but I am saying that there are a few standards of decency we should all aim to abide by.
 Here, the 7 social media etiquette rules everyone should follow:

 If you wouldn't want to see it, don't post it

 Respect other people, and yourself, by taking a moment to consider what most irks you on your feeds and timelines.
 If you think it's rude for people to share their unsolicited opinions, do everyone a favor and withhold your own.

 Don't air other people's dirty laundry, even if you're involved with it

 Yeah, it's your right to tell your story, but it's not your right to tell someone else's, no matter how justified you may feel in doing so.
 And that's not because I said so, and it's not because some counsel on Moral and Ethical Facebook Standards agrees.
 It's really just because you wouldn't want it done to you.

 Speaking about someone vaguely is just as bad as anything else